 \subsection{Cramer-rao lower bound and optimal number of partitions}

-As described in Section \ref{sec:proposal}, the signal splits into $p$ subsets that are projected using a different matrices and $p\geq l^2/m^2$ as described by lemma \ref{lemma:singular}.
-This sections evaluates the variance of the estimator using the theoretical expression given in Theorem \ref{theo:cramer} and the empirical variance in the simulations.
+As described in Section \ref{sec:proposal}, the signal splits into $p$ subsets projected using different matrices and $p\geq l^2/m^2$ as described by Lemma \ref{lemma:singular}.
+This section evaluates the estimator's variance using the theoretical expression given in Theorem \ref{theo:cramer} and the empirical variance in the simulations.
 Table \ref{table:dr} shows the value $l^2/m^2$ for both images as $m$ increases.

 Fig. \ref{fig:cramer_fig} shows the theoretical variance given by the Cramer-rao lower bound and the empirical variance defined as $1/r \text{tr}[\sum_{i=1}^r (\bm{\tilde{\sigma}}-\bm{\sigma}) (\bm{\tilde{\sigma}}-\bm{\sigma})^T]$ where $r$ is the number of realizations.